KmanKid/az-900-notes/README.md

 # [Describe Azure management and governance](https://learn.microsoft.com/en-us/training/paths/describe-azure-management-governance/)
 ## Cost management in Azure

+### Factors that can affect costs
+Azure shifts development costs from capital expenses (CapEx) of building and maintaining infrastructure to operational expenses (OpEx) of renting infrastructure as needed.
+Several factors impact these OpEx costs:

+#### Resource Type
+The type, settings, and region of resources influence their costs.
+Azure meters usage to calculate bills based on these factors.
+For example:

+- **Storage Account:** Costs vary by type (blob), performance tier, access tier, redundancy settings, and region.
+- **Virtual Machine (VM):** Costs are influenced by licensing, processor type, number of cores, attached storage, network interface, and region.

+#### Consumption
+Azure uses a pay-as-you-go model, charging for resources used during a billing cycle.
+Discounts are available for reserving resources in advance (up to 72% savings).
+Committing to a set amount of resources for one or three years can yield significant savings while retaining flexibility to handle demand surges.

+#### Maintenance
+Proper maintenance of your cloud environment helps control costs.
+Resource groups help organize resources.
+Ensuring that additional resources provisioned with VMs (e.g., storage and networking) are deprovisioned when no longer needed can prevent unnecessary expenses.

+#### Geography
+Costs vary by region due to differences in power, labor, taxes, and fees.
+Network traffic costs also differ based on geography, with intra-region transfers being less expensive than inter-region transfers.

+#### Network Traffic
+Data moving in and out of Azure datacenters is billed based on zones.
+Inbound transfers are often free, while outbound transfers are priced according to geographical zones.

+#### Subscription Type
+Subscription types can include usage allowances affecting costs.
+For instance, an Azure free trial includes access to free products for 12 months and initial credits, with ongoing access to over 25 always-free products.

+#### Azure Marketplace
+Purchasing solutions from third-party vendors through Azure Marketplace may involve costs for both Azure services and the third-party services or expertise.
+All solutions are certified and compliant with Azure policies.

+By understanding these factors, you can better manage and optimize your Azure costs.
 ## Features and Tools in Azure for governance and compliance
 ## Features and tools for managing and deploying Azure resources
 ## Monitoring tools